abarrows/template-nextjs-ui/README.md

 To start the service locally:

-1. Retrieve Secrets: `yarn keys:get gamename-environment`
+1. Retrieve the `.env` file by running: `yarn keys:get gamename-environment`
 2. Set up packages on your local machine: `yarn setup:os`
 3. Install dependencies: `yarn install`
 4. Start app for development, `yarn dev`, or start app for production, `yarn build && yarn start`
-5. Open app in browser: `http://localhost:4000/`
+5. Open app in browser: <localhost:4000>

 ---